LachezarLalov/SoftUni-JS-BackEnd-2025/02-WebApp-CatShelter/README.md

 -    [x] Render view generic function
 -    [x] Render dynamic cats from database
 -    [x] Add add-cats from add-cats page
+-    [x] Check if there are cats
 -    [ ] Redirect to home page
+-    [ ] Persitent data in cats database